jgkwak95/jgkwak95.github.io/_pages/about.md

 ### News
 - (Jan.
 2024) One paper was accepted to ICASSP 2024.
 - (Dec.
-2023) I successfully defended my thesis, "Toward Controllable and Interpretable Neural Rendering".
+2023) I successfully defended my thesis, "Toward Controllable and Interpretable Generative Neural Rendering".
 - (Dec.
 2023) [Our paper](https://arxiv.org/abs/2312.01305) about novel-view synthesis with video diffusion is now available on arxiv.
 <br>